mrfdev/1MB/Resources/PyroFishingPro/docs/features.md

 Note that we mentioned earlier that we have a variety of custom fish, from a low to a higher tier, and even mythical fish.
 On top of that we have custom 1MB fish such as EPIC player fish with special commands, as well as Pointy fish.
 Be careful which fish you sell to the fish shop.
 You might want to keep certain fish for certain commands, deliveries, etc.

-## Tournaments
-Sometimes we have short or longer fishing tournaments.
-Some are announced ahead of time during special server events, others spontaniously happen throughout the month.
-We also have a weekly tournament on set days and times.
-Ask around in-game or on our Discord if other players have figured out yet which days and times.

-Tournaments when activated announce themselves in the chat, you participate by just fishing!

-In 2023 tournaments focus on the wilderness worlds (/general and /wild), in 2024 we will try to unlock this feature to other game types like /oneblock and /skyblock.

-You can see a fishing tournament is active when there is a bossbar message on the top of the screen.
-You can also type `/fisht info` to see the progress.

-Rewards are paid to the top 3.

-There are a handful of types of fishing tournaments, we try to rotate between them.

 ## Augments and Custom Enchantments
 We have custom enchantments for Fishing Rods using a Cauldron, enhancing your fishing abilities with effects like summoning tornadoes or increasing fish yield.